machine mastery

 Step-by-Step: How to Change Brew Temperature

-Entering Advanced Temperature Mode
+Entering Temperature Mode

 Close-up of Breville control panel showing the Grind Amount dial and temperature indicator lights

-1. Power off your Breville Barista Express completely
+1. Power off your Barista Express completely

 2. Press and hold the PROGRAM button